dpbac/basics-web-scraping/README.md

 ![](https://github.com/dpbac/basics-web-scraping/blob/master/images/bond_webscraping.JPG)

-In this project/tutorial we introduce the basics of `web scraping`.
+In this project/tutorial we introduce some basics on `web scraping`.
 This technique allows us retrieving data from websites which can be very handy specially when there are no datasets available or/and it is not possible to obtain such data via APIs.

 In our example it is possible to see how to obtain data from different websites having a basic knowledge on HTML and using some Python, and Python packages